How To Find Constant Rate Of Change

 Finding the constant rate of change isn't just about plugging numbers into a formula; it's about understanding the context and applying the concept effectively.
 Here's some practical advice and real-world examples to help you master this skill:

-For instance, if you're analyzing the growth of a plant over time, you need to know whether you're measuring height, weight, or some other variable.
+Take this case: if you're analyzing the growth of a plant over time, you need to know whether you're measuring height, weight, or some other variable.
 Also, consider whether the plant is growing at a constant rate or if its growth is affected by factors like sunlight or water.

 If you calculate that the constant rate of change is 5, it's meaningless without the units.
 Is it 5 miles per hour, 5 dollars per day, or 5 widgets per machine?
 The units provide essential context and meaning.